 Sound limiters and volume

 If the event venue has a sound limit, the Client must make this known to the Artist before the booking is confirmed.

 The Artist can refuse to perform if the Client does not make the sound limit known to the Artist before the booking and the sound limit for the booking is below a reasonable level for the style of music they are booked to perform (e.g. for a rock band, the sound limit is lower than the sound of an acoustic drum kit).
 In this case, the Artist is entitled to their full fee.

 Using alternative or deputy performers

-If an Artist cannot perform for a particular booking and wishes to use an alternative or deputy performer, they must contact Encore immediately at [email protected].
+If a solo Artist cannot perform for a particular booking and wishes to use an alternative or deputy performer, they must contact Encore immediately at [email protected].

-Encore may grant the Artist the right to use an alternative or deputy performer, but only given the Client’s consent.
+Encore may grant the Artist the right to use an alternative or deputy performers, but only given the Client’s consent.